Keyboard shortcuts

 disabled_rules: [] # YARA rule names to exclude from Forge downloads

-The value must be the hex-encoded Ed25519 public key used to verify detached `.sig` files for downloaded rule bundles.
+# Ed25519 public key used to verify detached .sig files for rule bundles.

 # --- Web UI ---